 - Append and clean.
 Using a well-respected source of reliable data, revisit each organization in your database to add all available information on region, budget, employee sizes, phone numbers, titles, company types.
 If you have find information on recent executive moves, make sure to add these and remove anyone who is noted to have left.
 Building effective campaigns is only possible with reliable data.
 This step is critical to your success and growth in the new season.

 - This can be a big project, but roll up your sleeves and get it done.
 Investing the time to verify that database information will ensure that your marketing efforts will actually reach their targets.
-There are a variety of reliable online tools available to help with email validation including Rapportive, which works as an add-on to Gmail, and Cobisi.
+There are a variety of reliable online tools available to help with email validation, including our partner NeverBounce.

 - Keep it clean.
 Data maintenance should be an ongoing process within your team’s efforts.
 Just as it is important to weed throughout the season, data also requires constant maintenance.
 Implement a process within your sales flow where sales reps can flag a record as having bad information such as a contact moving to a new position.
 This could be through a “lead status” or “contact role” field in your CRM or these flagged leads could be assigned to a queue for review by your research analyst or sales operations staff.Constantly integrate the data you receive back from your outbound campaigns and monitor the soft bounces.
 Some marketing automation platforms have fields to indicate the deliverability of an email.
 Addresses that show one hard bounce or three soft bounces will be flagged as “email invalid” and should be reviewed by your sales support team.